How Much Over an Estimate Can a Contractor Go

 When customers ask how much does a contractor charge for an estimate, they're really asking about your commitment to accuracy.
 Smart contractors build realistic buffers into their estimates rather than hoping for the best.
 This means understanding your true costs – not just materials and labor, but the hidden expenses that bite you when you're not looking.

 The most successful roofing companies track their estimate accuracy religiously.
 They know that going more than 20% over an estimate without proper documentation and communication is relationship suicide.
-Your CRM quote system should be tracking these variances so you can spot patterns and improve your estimating process.
+Your CRM quote system (a software tool that helps contractors create, track, and manage project quotes and customer communications) should be tracking these variances so you can spot patterns and improve your estimating process.

 Legal and Ethical Boundaries Every Contractor Must Know